lmaonator/komga-sync/README.md

 # komga-sync

-A userscript to sync chapter progress with MangaUpdates, AniList and MyAnimeList.
+A userscript to sync manga chapter progress with tracking websites.

 ## Usage